milomedia/tilix/services/partnerships.md

 ---
-title: Tilix Partnership Brokering
+title: Partnership Brokering
 permalink: "/services/partnerships"
 layout: brochure
 intro: ''
 hero-text:
 - template: content-block
   headline: Hero I
-  text: |-
+  text: |
     Tilix brokers partnerships to increase the effectiveness of the products, services and business processes of organisations across the energy, cleantech and ACES mobility value chains.

     Tilix takes a holistic viewpoint and adopts a systematic approach to collaboration.
 It has helped to create successful partnerships between many different stakeholders.